brock-green/database-exercises/README.md

-This repository will house the database exervises related to SQL and RDBMS.
+This repository will house the database exercises related to SQL and RDBMS.